 To be recommended for the Master’s degree all candidates must successfully complete a minimum number of credits, complete the required coursework, meet the school residency or continuous enrollment requirement, fulfill all financial obligations to UNH Law, and comply with UNH Law’s Conduct Code.
-Unless otherwise stated, all rules apply to Master’s candidates regardless of the program in which they are enrolled.

-- Number of Credits.
 Master’s candidates must successfully complete a minimum of thirty (30) credits from a selection of required and elective curriculum.